Last Updated: December 26, 2021

 Although new urbanist thought has influenced urban design in established communities, its application lies in either building infill developments of a significant size and scale, or in building new planned communities on greenfields.
 Greenfields is a term for land that hasn't been developed previously.

 Our point of view is very supportive of traditional neighborhood development, when executed in full.
-On the other hand, it's not especially good as a Chinese menu approach, where we decide we want front porches, but we keep wide streets and do not account for any transit, sidewalks, or bicycle paths.
+On the other hand, it's not especially good as a Chinese menu approach, where we decide we want a little of this and a little of that.
+Maybe we like front porches, but we keep wide streets and do not account for any transit, sidewalks, or bicycle paths.
 Worse yet, developers have invoked the term new urbanism for developments in unsustainable locations due to natural hazards including flooding, and others have used the term almost as a marketing approach for an otherwise mostly typical suburban development.

 As an architectural and urban planning reform movement that began to crystallize in the early 1990s in the U.S., new urbanism advocates mixed use development, walkable communities, diversity in housing and jobs, and traditional neighborhood design principles including a grid of narrow streets with prominent street termination points reserved for civic space.